mithz-z/Taxi-Fare-Price-Prediction-Using-Pyspark/README.md

 The provided notebook contains detailed steps and explanations to guide you through the process.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

+## Note:
+If using google colab the required packages will already be installed